Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Parallelogram polyominoes and the generating tree for Catalan numbers

 All that matters to us is the \emph{shape} of a generating tree, forgetting the combinatorial objects on the vertices.
 In what follows, we will use the phrase ``generating tree'' to denote this shape only, referring instead to ``full generating trees'' when the nodes are carrying combinatorial objects.

 Generating trees become substantially useful if they can be described in an abstract way, without referring to the details of the combinatorial objects.
-More precisely, for a combinatorial class $\mathcal{C}$, assuming that there is a statistics on the objects of $\mathcal{C}$, whose value determines the number of children in the full generating tree, then the (shape of the) generating tree depends only on how the value of the statistics evolves from an object to its children.
-When such a statistics exists, we give \emph{labels} to the objects of $\mathcal{C}$, which indicate the value of the statistics.
+More precisely, for a combinatorial class $\mathcal{C}$, assuming that there is a statistic on the objects of $\mathcal{C}$ whose value determines the number of children in the full generating tree, then the (shape of the) generating tree depends only on how the value of the statistic evolves from an object to its children.
+When such a statistic exists, we give \emph{labels} to the objects of $\mathcal{C}$, which indicate the value of the statistic.
 The associated \emph{succession rule} is then given by the label of the root and, for any label $k$, the labels of the children of an object labeled by $k$.
 A succession rule characterizes completely a generating tree.

-In the case of parallelogram polyominoes, the number of children is determined by the height of the rightmost column (namely, it is this height $+1$), and it is easy to follow the height of the rightmost column along their growth.
+In the case of parallelogram polyominoes, the number of children is determined by the height of the rightmost column (namely, it is this height $+1$), and it is easy to trace the height of the rightmost column as a polyomino grows in size.
 It follows that the generating tree of parallelogram polyominoes described above is completely determined by the following succession rule: